SUNY Downstate Health Sciences University

 How do I get to work and navigate Brooklyn?

 Most residents use public transportation.
 For more information about MTA trains (subway and commuter rail) and busses, visit the MTA website.
 A regional rail station (Long Island Railroad) is located at Atlantic Ave and Nostrand Ave for those commuting from Long Island.
-For those who drive in, residents must purchase parking passes from the parking office located at 825 New York Ave.
+For those who drive in, residents must purchase parking passes from the parking office.

 Do I need a car?